nygenome/lancet/README.md

 ![initial graph](https://github.com/nygenome/lancet/blob/master/doc/img/initial.png)

-where the blue nodes are k-mers shared by both tumor and normal; the white nodes are k-mer wiht low support (e.g., sequencing errors); the red nodes are k-mers only present in the tumor node.
+where the blue nodes are k-mers shared by both tumor and normal; the white nodes are k-mer with low support (e.g., sequencing errors); the red nodes are k-mers only present in the tumor node.

 The same graph after low coverage nodes removal is:

 ![initial graph](https://github.com/nygenome/lancet/blob/master/doc/img/low_cov_removal.png)

-The final graph after compression is:
+The final graph after compression is below.
+Yellow and orange nodes are the source and sink respectively

 ![initial graph](https://github.com/nygenome/lancet/blob/master/doc/img/final.png)